serverless/blog/posts/2017-11-09-serverless-guide-aws-reinvent-2017.md

 # General re:Invent protips

 Never been to re:Invent before?
-Well.
 Here's what you're in for.

 The venues are pretty spread out, so getting from one to the other can be time-consuming.
 Try to plan your day such that you stay in the same building if you can.